chrisketelsen/CSCI-4622-Machine-Learning/resources/syllabus.md

 It is strongly recommended that you install Python 3 and Jupyter on your local machine.
 By far, the easiest way to do this is by installing the [Anaconda](https://www.continuum.io/downloads) distribution of Python 3.6.
 This distribution comes with many Python packages useful for data science and scientific computation in general.
 It also comes with Jupyter by default.

-If you are unable (or unwilling) to install Anaconda on your personal machine then you may access and use Jupyter directly on the web through [Microsoft Azure Notebooks](https://notebooks.azure.com/).
-You may create a free account using your CU email address and identikey password.
-Note that while this is a convenient option for using Jupyter, there are a few quirks that make it less ideal than local installations.
-In particular you are unable to store anything in your online workspace that is not a Jupyter notebook (this means you can't store data locally, for instance).

 Frequently in class we will explore computational problems directly in Jupyter notebooks.
 It is highly recommended that you bring a laptop with you to class, however it's perfectly acceptable that you team up with a classmate on a single computer.

 ### Coursework